d4n3sh/thedaneshproject/content/posts/2008-05-15-my-streamyx-is-screwed-again.md

 > login# !@#@3
 > contact: 01@-!@#$#%#@
 >
 > Please look into my issue.
 Th speed is normal in the mornings but every night the speed drops to a pathetic rate.
 I've included screen shots for your reference.
 It looks like a load issues, are your junctions overloaded?
-Please tell me no&#8230;..
+Please tell me no.....
 >
 > The engineer assigned to my initial case never showed up but closed my case.
 Is this how you support your paying clients?
 I know I have not other provider to turn to but please don't take advantage of your privilege.
 >